AlirezaOmrani95/Autism-Detection/README.md

 This repository contains the implementation code for the paper:
 **Towards the Development of Explainable Machine Learning Models to Recognize the Faces of Autistic Children**

-This project leverages machine learning techniques to detect autism spectrum disorder (ASD) from various data sources.
-The goal is to build accurate and interpretable models that can assist in early diagnosis.
+**This project leverages machine learning techniques to detect autism spectrum disorder (ASD) from various data sources.
+The goal is to build accurate and interpretable models that can assist in early diagnosis.**

+You can find the paper [here](https://www.emerald.com/aia/article-abstract/11/4/283/1271080/Towards-the-development-of-explainable-machine?redirectedFrom=fulltext)

 ---

 ## Features